Single-Cell Deep Clustering Method Assisted by Exogenous Gene Information: A Novel Approach to Identifying Cell Types

-To generate node embeddings for the PPI network, we employ a biased approach node2vec to perform random walk, which involves two neighborhood approaches, namely breadth-first search (BFS) and depth-first search (DFS).
-The BFS prioritizes walking toward nodes of the same order, while DFS prioritizes walking toward higher-order nodes.
-Figure 2 illustrates the specific procedure of random walks.
-By utilizing these two strategies, node2vec can achieve effective walks, resulting in better node embeddings.
+This section offers a comprehensive guide for constructing a gene-to-gene graph from a single-cell dataset.
+Initially, we processed each single-cell dataset by utilizing Scanpy to identify highly variable genes.
+We retained the top 2000 genes as the final gene set.
+Subsequently, the gene set was uploaded to the online platform STRING\footnote{https://www.string-db.org/} to generate a PPI network.
+The network was then saved as an adjacency table to facilitate the subsequent random walk.
+To generate node embeddings for the PPI network, we utilized the biased approach node2vec for random walk, involving two neighborhood strategies: breadth-first search (BFS) and depth-first search (DFS).
+BFS focuses on traversing nodes of the same order, while DFS emphasizes traversing higher-order nodes.
+Figure \ref{fig3} depicts the detailed procedure of the random walks.
+By employing these two strategies, node2vec ensures more effective walks, leading to enhanced node embeddings.